Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Hyperparameters and Model Architectures

 \section{Hyperparameters and Model Architectures}

-All the models and procedures used in the experiments are implemented using the \texttt{PyTorch} library~\cite{Paszke:2019pytorch}.
-The Normalizing Flows used in the experiments are implemented using the \texttt{Zuko} library~\cite{rozet2022zuko}.
-The kinematics prior $p(x | c)$ is modeled with a 1-layer Neural Spline Flow (NSF)~\cite{durkan2019neuralsplineflows} with 20 bins and an hidden net of 64x3 nodes.
-The conditional likelihood $p(y | x, c)$ is modeled with a 2-layer NSF with 30 bins and an hidden net of 128x4 nodes.
-Both flows are trained for 40 epochs using the AdamW\cite{AdamW} optimizer with a learning rate of $10^{-4}$ and a batch size of 1024.
-The training dataset consists of 300k samples.
+All models are implemented in \texttt{PyTorch}~\cite{Paszke:2019pytorch}, with the Normalizing Flows built using the \texttt{Zuko} library~\cite{rozet2022zuko} and trained with the AdamW optimizer~\cite{AdamW}.
+The nominal input densities are modelled with Neural Spline Flows (NSF)~\cite{durkan2019neuralsplineflows}: the kinematic density $p(x \mid c)$ uses 2 transforms with 20 bins and hidden layers of $128 \times 3$ nodes, and the conditional score density $p(y \mid x, c)$ uses 3 transforms with 20 bins and hidden layers of $128 \times 3$ nodes.
+Both are trained for 100 epochs on samples drawn on the fly from the nominal generator, with a batch size of 1024 and a learning rate of $10^{-4}$.

-The FNF used for including systematics is implemented with 1 layer and a hidden net of 32x2 nodes.
-It is trained for 10 epochs using the AdamW\cite{AdamW} optimizer with a learning rate of $10^{-4}$ and a batch size of 1024.

-The DoI network is implemented as a 3 layer NSF transformation with 30 bins and an hidden net of 128x2 nodes.
-The FNF layer for the DoI is implemented with 1 layer and a hidden net of 64x2 nodes, modelling 2 independent nuisance parameter effects.